N4LMC – Lookout Mountain Amateur Radio Community

 At this time we offer a wide variety of repeaters and nodes that encompass Analog as well as Digital modes.
 Our repeaters run under several call signs.
 N4LMC belongs to the Lookout Mountain ARC, W4GTA belongs to the Tri-States ARC, W4PL belongs to the Chattanooga Old Timers ARS & W4RRG belongs to the Rebel Repeater Group.
 All of these are calls that I/we are authorized to use by those respective clubs and/or trustees.
 A HUGE Thank You to all of them!

-TAG Digital Nets: TAG (which stands for TN, AL GA) are held each Wednesday night for Fusion/C4FM and D-Star, DMR is held on Friday nights.
+TAG Digital Nets: TAG (which stands for TN, AL GA) are held each Wednesday night for Fusion/C4FM and D-Star.
 These are digital only nets and they are off to a great start!
 The TAG Fusion net is held on Wednesday nights from 7:30 – 8:30 PM Eastern time.
 The TAG D-Star net follows starting at 8:30 and running until 9:30 PM Eastern time.
 The TAG DMR net has been combined with the TDARG (TN Digital Amateur Radio Group) and is held on Friday nights at 9:00 PM.
-See below for connection information.
+See below for connection information and check out our Nets page for more information, days and times.

 The focus of the net will be PDN/HRI operation, setup, HRI-200, and registration questions.
 This net will answer questions, however it will not have technical support available to answer in depth questions.
 Depending on the question, answers may not be available.
 You can also reach technical support during normal business hours.

-Join the conversation via Fusion /C4FM by using one of the following methods:
+Join the conversation on the TAG Fusion Net by using one of the following methods:

 - Wires-X N4LMC X 442.650 – located atop Lookout Mountain